The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 This population needs to be viewed across centuries and the whole continent - and this may very well be the case also with other bird species.
 10-40 years will only give a glimpse into the current trend, but not show the whole picture.

 The bunting has always been famous among European ornithologists for radical, unpredictable, inexplicable shifts in distribution and habitat use, with colonizations and subsequent retractions of the periphery across 60 - 100 years.
 In the picture on the left a very noticeable colonization and retraction, commented on by multiple ornithologists, took place north to Lorraine between 1760 and 1822.
+By 1855 the population had retracted south of a a boundary running from the river Adour (west) to the river Durance (east), passing the Cevennes Mountains and Lyon.
+By 1878 the Ortolan bunting was found almost exclusively within the old province Languedoc in the southeast of the country, and was unknown further north.

 The picture on the right illustrates movements in the French population throughout the last 260 years, according to information in literature.